Stephen Harper: Agreement with the BQ and the NDP

-Leader of the Opposition
+38th Parliament

 The Conservative Party's first policy convention was held from March 17 to 19, 2005, in Montreal.
-Harper had been rumoured to be shifting his ideology closer to that of a Blue Tory, and many thought he'd wanted to move the party's policies closer to the centre.
+Harper had been rumoured to be shifting his ideology closer to that of a Blue Tory, and many thought he had wanted to move the party's policies closer to the centre.
 Any opposition to abortion or bilingualism was dropped from the Conservative platform.
 Harper received an 84% endorsement from delegates in the leadership review.

 Despite the party abandoning debate over the two controversial issues, they began a concerted drive against same-sex marriage.
 Harper was criticized by a group of law professors for arguing that the government could override the provincial court rulings on same-sex marriage without using the "notwithstanding clause", a provision of the Canadian Charter of Rights and Freedoms.
 He also argued, in general, for lower taxes, an elected Senate, a tougher stance on crime, and closer relations with the United States.

 Following the April 2005 release of Jean Brault's damaging testimony at the Gomery Commission, implicating the Liberals in the scandal, opinion polls placed the Conservatives ahead of Liberals.
 The Conservatives had earlier abstained from the vote on the 2005 budget to avoid forcing an election.
 With the collapse in Liberal support and a controversial NDP amendment to the budget, the party exerted significant pressure on Harper to bring down the government.
 In May, Harper announced that Martin's Liberals had lost the "moral authority to govern".
 Shortly thereafter, the Conservatives and Bloc Québécois united to defeat the government on a vote that some considered to be either a confidence motion or else a motion requiring an immediate test of the confidence of the House.
 The Martin government did not accept this interpretation and argued that vote had been on a procedural motion, although they also indicated that they would bring forward their revised budget for a confidence vote the following week.
 Ultimately, the effort to bring down the Martin government failed following the decision of Conservative MP Belinda Stronach to cross the floor to the Liberal Party.
 The vote on the NDP amendment to the budget tied, and with the speaker of the House voting to continue the debate, the Liberals stayed in power.
 At the time, some considered the matter to be a constitutional crisis.

 Harper was also criticized for supporting his caucus colleague MP Gurmant Grewal.
 Grewal had produced tapes of conversations with Tim Murphy, Paul Martin's chief of staff, in which Grewal claimed he had been offered a cabinet position in exchange for his defection.